flamedash2358/Kyrogiagen/docs/dev/writing/delayed.md

 The cat constraints that can be utilized here are the same as [ShortEvents](shortevents.md#r_cdictstr-various), with a few exclusions.
 The ***only*** constraints you *can* use are `age`, `status`, `skill`, `trait`, and `backstory`.

+!!! warning
+    Keep in mind that if you constrain certain roles, you *need* to be certain that there is at least one possible event within the pool that will allow for those constraints.
+For example, if you specify that r_c must be an elder with the CAMP skill, then there must be at least one event in the pool that allows r_c to be an elder with the CAMP skill.
+If there is not, then a triggered event will never be chosen and the delayed event has essentially done nothing.

 ## Example

 Here's an example of a delayed event being utilized for a murder event.